linuxone-community-cloud/jupyter-lab-ml/README.md

 ## Steps

 1. Register in LinuxONE Community Cloud
-2. Log in to the Self Service Portal.
-3. Create your Ubuntu 20.04 instance
+2. Create your Ubuntu 20.04 instance and ssh key
-4. Open a secure shell connection and install docker runtime
+3. Open a secure shell connection and install docker runtime
-5. Start Jupyter Lab container on the port 38888
+4. Start Jupyter Lab container on the port 38888
-6. Open Jupyter Lab in the Browser using the public IP address of your instance
+5. Open Jupyter Lab in the Browser using the public IP address of your instance
-7. Run Demo notebooks
+6. Run Demo notebooks
-8. Use case #1: Run a client retention analysis notebook.
+7. Use case #1: Run a client retention analysis notebook.
-9. Use case #2: Run a MNIST handwritten digits recogniton notebook.
+8. Use case #2: Run a MNIST handwritten digits recogniton notebook.
-10. Use case #3: Export the trained model to a portable ONNX format.
+9. Use case #3: Export the trained model to a portable ONNX format.

 ## Step 1.
 Sign up for an IBM LinuxONE Community Cloud account